CodeClimbersIO/.github/profile/README.md

 ## Welcome to CodeClimbers 👋

-CodeClimbers is a community of developers developing open-source software for OS tracking and monitoring.
+CodeClimbers is a community of developers building open-source software for OS tracking and monitoring.

 ## Our Values